CSDGroup/aisegcell/README.md

 ## Training
-Training U-Net is as simple as calling the command `cellseg_train`. `cellseg_train` can be called with the following arguments:
+Training U-Net is as simple as calling the command `cellseg_train`. `cellseg_train` is available if you activate the virtual environment you [installed](#installation) and can be called with the following arguments:

   - `--help`: show help message
   - `--data`: Path to CSV file containing training image file paths.
 The CSV file must have the columns `bf` and